All Episodes

 That would have been the narrative.

-And it would have been the narrative all the way through until Trump had tweeted responding to it somehow, someway, but that's what they wanted.
+And it would have been the narrative all the way through until Trump had tweeted, responding to it somehow, some way.

-It's like this electoral college thing.
+It's like this Electoral College thing.

 They are desperate.